jdpatdiscord/exceptionhandler4/README.md

 while being defensively programmed as to not cause crashes.

 And it will *always* try to get you feedback, so that you know your program has crashed.
-EH4 makes use of a watchdog agent that immediately gets notified via duplicated handle that the client process has crashed and will begin the crash handling process.
+For reliability reasons, EH4 makes use of a watchdog agent that immediately gets notified via duplicated handle that the client process has crashed and will begin the crash handling process.
+If we try to handle the crash while within the process and not deferring externally as soon as possible, the higher the chance the process dies.
+And you're left wondering why a user says they crashed with no report to back it up.

 Check the `tests` folder for examples on how to use this project.